triviality/old_blog_that_supports_sage/_posts/2015-02-14-Group-Ring-Regular-Representation.md

 - Representation Theory
 ---

 In the [previous post]({% post_url 2015-02-02-Representation-Theory-Decomposing-Representations%}){:target="_blank"}, we saw how to decompose a given group representation into irreducibles.
 But we still don't know much about the irreducible representations of a (finite) group.
 What do they look like?
 How many are there?
-And is there even a finite number of irreducible representations?
+Infinitely many?

 In this post, we'll construct the [group ring](http://en.wikipedia.org/wiki/Group_ring){:target="_blank"} of a group.
 Treating this as a vector space, we get the [regular representation](http://en.wikipedia.org/wiki/Regular_representation){:target="_blank"}, which turns out to contain *all* the irreducible representations of $G$!